dushyantRathore/Cricket_Score-WebExtension/README.md

 # Cricket_Score-WebExtension
-Firefox WebExtension to fetch the live scores of cricket matches.
+A WebExtension to fetch the live scores of cricket matches.